-The modern Internet would not exist without the expertise of web developers.
-These professionals work with graphic design and coding that makes websites run effectively and efficiently.
+Individuals with an online bachelor’s in web development use graphic design and coding skills to run websites effectively and efficiently.
+The modern Internet would not exist without the expertise of these web developers!
 Web developers can work for major companies around the world or start their own consulting businesses.
 This lucrative career, with an average salary of $66,130, provides both flexibility and great potential for advancement.

-Online Bachelor’s in Web Development Degree Program Ranking Guidelines
+- Choosing an Online Bachelor’s in Web Development Program

 The Best Online Bachelor's in Web Development Programs